Mechanism of circular polarization in giant pulses and fast radio bursts: Discussions and conclusions

+If similar nanoshot-pair phenomena were observed in FRBs, the following arguments would apply.
+Firstly, dominant plasma-dispersion stretching and transverse magnetic fields would prohibit the extreme Faraday effect in the distant FRB-shock model.
+Secondly, the Lorentz-transformed enlargement of the intersection angle mentioned above would also hinder CP splitting in the FRB-reconnection model.
+Therefore, FRBs exhibiting nanoshot pairs would disfavor the shock and reconnection models and should be more consistent with an emission site located in the polar cap region.
+Similar to the Crab's giant pulses, FRBs can escape freely from the inner magnetosphere along the polar magnetic field.
+It has been argued that FRBs could be significantly damped by particle scattering in magnetic fields \citep{Beloborodov1,Beloborodov2}.
+However, a more general analysis does not indicate such severe scattering \citep{Qu}.
+Specifically, the phenomenon of particle surfing on the burst front, driven by ponderomotive forces, can effectively mitigate substantial damping by particles \citep{Lyutikov}.

-With the observed CP signs, one can readily determine the global features of pair plasmas and external magnetic field.
-However, there are different conventions on the definition of CP signs and measuring of CP degree such as Strokes parameter $V$.
-Here, we follow and strongly recommend the convention discussed in Ref. \cite{van Straten}, where the CP sign is defined along the wave propagation direction and Strokes $V>0$ and $V<0$ stand for LCP and RCP respectively.
-The Faraday effect is sensitive to the charge sign and magnetic field direction.
-If the CP signs in Ref. \cite{Hankins2003} are opposite to the convention here, then a positron-rich plasma or a reversed magnetic field should be used to explain the data.
-When the charge sign or magnetic field is reversed, one can get the results by transforming $\omega_{B}\rightarrow-\omega_{B}$ in Eqs.
-(1-4).
-If both are charged, the results remains fixed.
-Recently, Qu \textit{et al.} \cite{FRB-reverse-Anna} report that Faraday rotation of a FRB gets reversed twice in months, which could be due to that the change of the charge sign or magnetic field direction in the magnetosphere.
+By analyzing CP data, one can infer global properties of pair plasmas and magnetic fields.
+However, there are differing conventions regarding CP sign definitions and measures of CP degree such as the Stokes parameter $V$.
+We adopt the convention in Ref. \citep{Straten}, where CP handedness is defined from the point of view of the source, with $V>0$ indicating LCP and $V<0$ for RCP.
+If the CP sign in Ref. \citep{Hankins2003} differs from our convention, then a plasma with a surplus of positrons or a reversed magnetic field is necessary to explain the data.
+Recently, Anna-Thomas \textit{et al.} \citep{FRB-reverse-Anna} reported that the Faraday rotation of a repeating FRB reversed twice within months, possibly due to changes in charge sign or magnetic field direction in the magnetosphere.

+For simplicity, the dispersion relation and the resulting Faraday splitting in the Crab magnetosphere are analyzed under the assumption that the wave vector is perfectly aligned with the magnetic field in a single-species plasma at rest.
+Deviations from this scenario, such as a finite angle between the wave vector and the magnetic field or the presence of partially-asymmetric double-species plasmas, are anticipated to diminish and constrain Faraday splitting.
+Additionally, plasma streaming along the magnetic field plays a crucial role.
+When radio waves propagate precisely along the magnetic field, counter-streaming motion of the plasma (relative to the wave vector) may enhance Faraday splitting (Appendix B), leading to decoupling of CP modes over a shorter distance than previously indicated.
+Conversely, Faraday effect in co-streaming plasma is less effective compared to plasma at rest.
+Consequently, nanoshot pairs may offer insights into the streaming motion within the magnetosphere.